 As soon as we left, my business partner and I started laughing.
 We couldn’t take him seriously.
 It just seemed so fake, like he was selling smoke.
 My business partner and I decided we couldn’t cast our lot with Chegg, declined their offer and got ready for the next year on campus.

 I decided to do some real due diligence before moving any farther.
-I wasn’t sure if it was just my feeling or if others would get the same general bad vibe coming from Aayush that I did.
-I tracked down the original guys from Iowa State who sold Cheggpost to Aayush and Osman.
+I wasn’t sure if it was just my feeling or if others would get the same general bad vibe coming from “the founder” that I did.
+I tracked down the original guys from Iowa State who sold Cheggpost to the new team.
 They confirmed many of the bad feelings and helped me decide the not work with them.
 I also asked my Mom, an attorney and experienced BS detector, to listen in on one of our long business calls to get her opinion.
 She agreed, he sounded like an infomercial huckster or an MLM scammer.

 Chegg didn’t cross my mind for two year, until one day in 2009 I was reading USA Today and read that Chegg had pivoted and raised a nice sized round and was getting noticed by Kliener Perkins, among others.
 I couldn’t believe it.
 How could the guys I had gotten to know be winning over valley bigwigs with the same tactics?
 Besides pivoting business models, I figured they must have learned and became more professional.
-Over the next two years, I watched as Aayush, Osman and their team turned Chegg into a juggernaut.
+Over the next two years, I watched as Chegg turned into a juggernaut.
 They raised over $225m and have revenues in the hundreds of millions.
-There are rumors that they will file for IPO sometime soon at a $5 billion dollar valuation.
+There are rumors that they will file for IPO sometime soon at a high valuation.
 They are acquiring companies left and right.

-It’s amazing what Aayush and team have been able to accomplish in the past five years.
+It’s amazing what they have been able to accomplish in the past five years.
 I look back and see the opportunity to have been one of the first, if not the first, acquisition by Chegg just before they pivoted their business model and see what could have been.
-Our stock likely would be worth upwards of $25m and probably more.
+Our stock could have been worth $25m and maybe more.

 The funny thing is, if I had to make the same decision today, with the exact same information, I would elect to keep working on my own instead of working with Chegg.
 They’ve been an incredible success, but the sales pitch didn’t work for us.
-Aayush and Osman have moved on and become incredibly professional, building an incredible business.
+The same guys we met have moved on and become incredibly professional, building an incredible business.
 But its fun to look back and see where it all started.
 Congrats to the Chegg team, keep killing it!